asousadias/Risset_MaxPatches/README.md

 # Revision history:
-- 2018, March 17: more improvements and minor changes
+- 2018, March 17: Release on GitHub of __Risset_04_delayRessonance__.
+Some improvements and minor changes
 - 2007, April 10:
   - start to improve ergonomics
   - new Paradoxical Sounds Version (see <ParadoxicalSoundsV2.pat>)

 # Disclaimer:
 These patches are distributed in the hope that they will be useful, but WITHOUT ANY WARRANTY; without even the implied warranty of MERCHANTABILITY or FITNESS FOR A PARTICULAR PURPOSE.